ShipHawk Terms & Conditions

 - “Downtime period” means, for a domain, a period of ten consecutive minutes of Downtime.
 Intermittent Downtime for a period less than ten minutes will not be counted towards Downtime periods except as specified under Short Downtime periods.

 - “Short Downtime period” means, for a domain, a period of one minute of Downtime.
 If there are more than five Short Downtime periods per calendar month, then Short Downtime periods will be counted equivalent to a Downtime period.

 - “Monthly uptime percentage” means total number of minutes in a calendar month minus the number of minutes of Downtime suffered from all Downtime Periods in a calendar month, divided by the total number of minutes in a calendar month

 - “Scheduled Downtime” means those times where ShipHawk notifies Clients of periods of Downtime.
-ShipHawk is aggressively improving its platform and has a number of projects queued up over the coming months to take our systems to the next level for our Clients, so we plan for Scheduled Downtime on Saturday evenings beginning at 1800 Pacific.
+In order to help Licensee plan for scheduled downtime, we plan for Scheduled Downtime to be conducted on Tuesday evenings beginning at 2100 Pacific, usually scheduled for up to six (6) hours at a time.
 Scheduled Downtime is not considered Downtime for the purposes of this SLA and will not be counted towards any Downtime Periods.
-We do not intend to perform maintenance every Saturday, and even when we do, such maintenance may not be disruptive.
-We are using these windows only in cases where the tasks we’re performing have a higher than normal level of risk of impacting the site.
+We are using these windows only in cases where the tasks we are performing have a higher than normal level of risk of impacting the site.

 - “Service” means the ShipHawk API item, rates, shipment and tracking functions provided by ShipHawk to Client under the ShipHawk License Agreement.